gleechi/gleechi.github.io/pages/0.14.0/unity/unity_component_myvirtualgrasp.md

 {% include image.html width = "60" file="knowledge/3D_Cartesian_Coodinate_Handedness.jpg" alt="LHS/RHS" %} <figcaption>The offset is applied in LHS (left hand system) for the left and RHS (right hand system) for the right hand.<br>Source: Original by <a href="https://commons.wikimedia.org/wiki/File:3D_Cartesian_Coodinate_Handedness.jpg">PrimalShell</a>, <a href="https://en.wikipedia.org/wiki/en:Creative_Commons">Creative Commons</a> <a href="https://creativecommons.org/licenses/by-sa/3.0/deed.en">Attribution-Share Alike 3.0 Unported</a> license.</figcaption>

-## Sensor Settings

-{% include image.html file="unity/unity_vg_sensor_settings.png" alt="Sensor settings in Unity." caption="Sensor settings in Unity." %}
-After you have setup how your avatar's hands are controlled, you can use the Sensor Settings interface to specify [Trigger Button](virtualgrasp_unityapi.0.14.0.html#vg_vrbutton) globally for all of the sensors.

 <!--
 ## Object Identifiers